 If necessary we can carry out the installation of internal window boards, liners and architrave.
 This can be done for any location in Lancashire, Cumbria, Yorkshire, Merseyside, Manchester and Cheshire.

-We are based in central Lancashire in the North West, but we are able to visit the majority of locations.
+We are based in central Lancashire in the North West, but we are able to visit the majority of locations throughout the North of the UK.
 Although based in Preston and central Lancashire, we can easily visit locations on the Fylde Coast, Merseyside, Cumbria, Yorkshire, Manchester and Cheshire.
-So, if you are located in the following locations please feel free to contact us on 01772 619787.
+So, if you are located in the following locations please feel free to contact our friendly team on 01772 619787.

-We can work in the following locations: Keswick, The Lake District, Cumbria, Workington, Whitehaven, Cockermouth, Carlisle, Penrith, Windermere, Kendal, Kirby Lonsdale, Barrow In Furness, Morecambe, Lancaster, Fleetwood, Clitheroe, Ulverston, Millom, Grange Over Sands, Carnforth, Heysham, Lancashire, Garstang, Preesall, Thorton, Barnoldswick, Cleveleys, Poulton-le-Fylde, Blackpool, Kirkham, Lytham St Anne's, Blackburn, Burnley, Southport, Haslingden, Rawtenstall, Ramsbottom, Bolton, Wigan, Crosby, Bootle, Liverpool, St Helen's, Warrington, Widnes, Runcorn, Salford, Manchester, Stockport, Altrincham, Knutsford, Bowdon, Hale, Sale, Wilmslow, Alderley Edge, Runcorn, Cheshire, Wallasey,Birkenhead, Ellesmere Port, Hoylake, Prescot, Chester, Hawarden, Neston, Crewe, Ruthin, Conwy, Colwyn Bay, Rhyl, Rochdale, Oldham, Huddersfield, Halifax, Bradford, Leeds, Dewsbury, Skipton, Harrogate, Ripon, Knaresborough, Keighley, Yorkshire.
+We can carry out work in the following locations: sash window restoration Yorkshire, Keswick, The Lake District, Cumbria, Workington, Whitehaven, Cockermouth, Carlisle, Penrith, Windermere, Kendal, Kirby Lonsdale, Barrow In Furness, Morecambe, Lancaster, Fleetwood, Clitheroe, Ulverston, Millom, Grange Over Sands, Carnforth, Heysham, Lancashire, Garstang, Preesall, Thorton, Barnoldswick, Cleveleys, Poulton-le-Fylde, Blackpool, Kirkham, Lytham St Anne's, Blackburn, Burnley, Southport, Haslingden, Rawtenstall, Ramsbottom, Bolton, Wigan, Crosby, Bootle, Liverpool, St Helen's, Warrington, Widnes, Runcorn, Salford, Manchester, Stockport, Altrincham, Knutsford, Bowdon, Hale, Sale, Wilmslow, Alderley Edge, Runcorn, Cheshire, Wallasey,Birkenhead, Ellesmere Port, Hoylake, Prescot, Chester, Hawarden, Neston, Crewe, Ruthin, Conwy, Colwyn Bay, Rhyl, Rochdale, Oldham, Huddersfield, Halifax, Bradford, Leeds, Dewsbury, Skipton, Harrogate, Ripon, Knaresborough, and Keighley.

 If you think that we may not be able to visit you due to your location not being listed above, then please get in touch and speak to a member of our team, you can contact us here or call 01772 619787 and we'd be happy to help.